 What Cut of Pork should I use for Perfect Pulled Pork?

-Most barbecue restaurants use whole pork shoulders for their pulled pork, but they’re rarely available in grocery stores.
-The pork shoulder is the entire front leg and shoulder of a hog.
+Most barbecue restaurants use whole pork shoulder roast for their pulled pork, but they’re rarely available in grocery stores.
+The shoulder roast is the entire front leg and shoulder of a hog.
 For home consumption, this cut is generally too large, but perfect for restaurant use.
+This is the cut the Famous Kansas City BBQ uses for their pulled pork.

 In your grocery store, you will usually find this divided into two cuts, the Boston butt (cut of pork that comes from the upper part of the shoulder from the front leg ), and the picnic roast.

-Either of these cuts are good for pulled pork, but I prefer the Boston butt.
+Either of these cuts are good for pulled pork, but I prefer the Boston butt also known as a pork butt.

 Once you’ve got all your ingredients together the first step is mixing all the seasonings together in a small bowl.
-Make sure they are all well blended.
+Make sure they are all well blended for the spice rub.

 Then begin the dry rub process which actually means rubbing the spices into the pork butt.